J Scull writes biographies and historical articles. Occasionally, he writes about common social issues impacting people in general.

-At 5:00 AM on October 15, 1917, she was awakened at her cell in the Prison de Saint-Lazare outside Paris.
-Father Arbaux, two sisters of charity, Captain Bouchardon, and Maitre Clunet, her lawyer came to tell her this was to be the day she would die.
+At 5:00 AM on October 15, 1917, Mata Hari was awakened in her cell in the Prison de Saint-Lazare outside Paris.
+Father Arbaux, two sisters of charity, Captain Bouchardon, and Maitre Clunet, her lawyer, came to tell her this was the day she would die.

 “May I write two letters?” she asked.